 What is iontophoresis?

-Iontophoresis is a procedure in which an electrical current is passed through skin soaked in tap water or normal saline (0.9%), allowing ionised (charged) particles to cross the normal skin barrier.
+Iontophoresis is a procedure in which an electrical current is passed through skin soaked in tap water (not distilled water), normal saline (0.9%), or a solution containing an anticholinergic medication, which allows ionised (charged) particles to cross the normal skin barrier.
 It reduces sweating and enhances the delivery of drugs and macromolecules into and through the skin.
 It is safe, effective and inexpensive.

 What is iontophoresis used for?

 The main use of iontophoresis is to treat focal areas of excessive sweating (hyperhidrosis), particularly on the palms or soles.
-Tap water iontophoresis is less effective in the axilla (armpit).
+Tap-water iontophoresis is less effective in the axilla.

-Limited robust data is available; however some studies suggested that up to 80-85% of patients with palmar hyperhidrosis notice subjective improvement in their symptoms within 2–4 weeks.
-One study showed that 33% of sole sites, and 37.5% of axillae sites had improved after 14 days, which increased to 78%, and 75% respectively over 20 days.
-Delivering antiperspirants or botulinum toxin A via iontophoresis has not been shown to be superior to tap water alone.
+Limited robust data is available; some studies suggested that up to 80–85% of patients with palmar hyperhidrosis notice a subjective improvement in their symptoms within 2–4 weeks.
+One study of tap-water iontophoresis showed 33% improvement on the soles and 37.5% in the axillae after 14 days, which increased to 78%, and 75% respectively over 20 days.

 Iontophoresis has also been successfully used to deliver drugs to the skin in order to:

-- Reduce sweating further using botulinum toxin A.
+- Reduce sweating further using an anticholinergic agent such as glycopyrronium or botulinum toxin A.

-- Anaesthetise an area of skin with lidocaine.
+- Anaesthetise an area of skin with lignocaine.

-- Treat fungal infection of nail plate (onychomycosis).
+- Treat fungal infection of the nail plate (onychomycosis).

 - Treat bursitis or tendonitis with anti-inflammatory drugs.